Errors4Days/Maze-Generator/README.md

 #Maze Generation
 A project in creating a python based maze generator.
-GUI that will be used is turtle for ease of use.
-MazeGenerator.py works, but may have issues as it is untested
+The GUI of choice is turtle for usability.
+MazeGenerator.py has limited features and no solve functionality.
+I've limited the sizes of the mazes to be from 3 to 30 nodes.
+There can also be multiple solutions for any given maze.
+The next planned iteration will store the data more effectively and run more efficiently.
+Also, I plan on including a solution path with the next version.